If you don't know how to do push-ups you are leaving gains on the table.

 Now let's get a better understanding of each of the muscles presented above.

-Exercises such as the bench press get the most out of this muscle, but progressions such as diamond push-ups will provide similar results.
+Exercises such as the bench press get the most out of this muscle, but diamond push-ups will provide similar results.

 Not at all.